gsoules/AvantRelationships/README.md

 # AvantRelationships (plugin for Omeka Classic)

-> Code and documentation for this plugin are being finalized.
-First release is expected by 9/30/2017.

 The AvantRelationships plugin visually displays real-world relationships between items in an Omeka database.
 When you view an item, the plugin displays thumbnails and titles of related items.
 It also displays a graphical visualization (shown below) depicting the relationships among items.
-The user instantly sees how the item fits in with the rest of the collection and can easily discover and view related items.
+The user instantly sees how the item fits in with the rest of the collection and easily discovers related items.

 ![Example](http://swhplibrary.net/wp/wp-content/uploads/2017/09/view-relationships-2.jpg)